config-i1/smooth/cran-comments.md

 output: html_document
 ---
 ## Version
 This is ``smooth`` package, v3.0.0.

-## Update to the previous submission
-I've removed links to the functions, which did not pass the test on r-devel-linux-x86_64-debian-gcc.
+It introduces a new function and C++ code needed for it, together with extensive testthat examples to make sure that it works well.

 ## Test environments
-* local ubuntu 19.10, R 3.6.3
+* local ubuntu 19.10, R 4.0.3
+* local Windows 10, R 4.0.3
 * ubuntu 16.04.6 (on travis-ci), R 4.0.0
-* win-builder (devel and release)
+* win-builder (devel and release) - see a comment below
 * rhub with rhub::check_for_cran() command

 ## R CMD check results
 R CMD check results
 checking installed package size ...
 NOTE
-    installed size is 20.8Mb
+    installed size is 28.6Mb
     sub-directories of 1Mb or more:
+      R      1.3Mb
-      doc    2.5Mb
+      doc    3.9Mb
-      libs  17.0Mb
+      libs  22.9Mb
 0 errors | 0 warnings | 1 note

 ## win-builder check results
-Fixed the error related to the testthat on Windows (mentioned here: https://www.r-project.org/nosvn/R.check/r-release-windows-ix86+x86_64/smooth-00check.html)
-Now, all seems to be okay.
+win-bulder quits with the message:
+> * checking re-building of vignette outputs ...
+ERROR
+> Check process probably crashed or hung up for 20 minutes ... killed
+> Most likely this happened in the example checks (?),
+> if not, ignore the following last lines of example output:

+I've double checked, runnig the test on a separate MS Windows machine.
+It passes all the checks, only complaining about the 'doMC' package, which is not available for Windows.
+Not sure why this happens and what should be done with it.

 ## rhub checks
 ### Windows Server 2008 R2 SP1, R-devel, 32/64 bit